Saqibahamed/Customer-Churn-Analysis/README.md

 ## 🔍 Project Overview

 This project analyzes customer churn behavior in a telecom company to identify key factors influencing customer attrition and provide actionable business recommendations.

-- It also includes a machine learning model to predict customer churn.
+It also includes a machine learning model to predict customer churn.

 ## 🚀 Live Demo

-## 👉 Try the app here: [https://your-app.streamlit.app](https://customer-churn-prediction-and-analysis12.streamlit.app/)
+## 👉 Try the app here: [Customer Churn Prediction](https://customer-churn-prediction-and-analysis12.streamlit.app/)

 ## 🎯 Objectives